 I am a biogeographer with broad interests in macroecology, community ecology, island biogeography, insect ecology, evolution, and biodiversity research.
 My main research aim is to determine why biodiversity – and in particular community structure – is geographically distributed the way it is, and to identify the processes that domain the spatial and temporal dynamics of ecological assemblages.

-Currently I am a Ramón y Cajal Research Fellow at the Department of Biodiversity and Evolutionary Biology of the Natural History Museum in Madrid (MNCN), a research institute of the Spanish Scientific Council (CSIC).
+Currently I am a Ramón y Cajal Research Fellow at the Department of Biogeography and Global Change of the Natural History Museum in Madrid (MNCN), a research institute of the Spanish Scientific Council (CSIC).
 I am also a Collaborating Professor at the Departamento de Ecologia of the Federal University of Goiás (UFG) in Brazil, and an Associate Researcher of both the Azorean Biodiversity Group – CITA A of the University of the Azores and the Centre for Environmental Biology (CBA) of the Faculty of Sciences of the University of Lisbon in Portugal.

 I am Editor-in-Chief of Frontiers of Biogeography – the official journal of the International Biogeography Society (IBS) – and Subject Editor of Ecography.
 Apart from the IBS, where I’m part of the Subcommittee on Advertising and Outreach, I am also member of the British Ecological Society (BES), the Spanish Association for Terrestrial Ecology (AEET) and the Aragonian Entomological Society (SEA).